fox20io/spem/README.md

 # spem
 ZX Spectrum 48K emulator

-The source code can be built with Visual Studio 2015, 2017 or 2019.
+The source code can be built with eigther Visual Studio 2015, 2017 or 2019.

 Target platform: Windows 8.1
 Platform toolset: Visual Studio 2015 (v140)

-Other Visual Studio components:
+Other Visual Studio components needed:
 - Workload Desktop development with C++
 - C++ MFC for latest v142 build tools (x86 & x64)

-Other dependencies:
+Other dependencies the software relies on:
 - DirectX (DirectDraw, DirectInput, DirectSound)
 - MFC